naglisbukauskas/integration-assessment/README.md

 ## Overview

 Your assignment is to implement a method called `doLookup` which takes as input an array of entity objects.
 You can find the input to the `doLookup` method in the `data/input.json` file.
 For each IPv4 address in the list of entity objects, the `doLookup` method should query the Shodan InternetDB API and return the results.
+A scaffold for the `doLookup` method has been provided within the `do-lookup.js` file for you to use.

 This particular API has a single endpoint `GET /{ip}` which takes as input an IP address and returns information about that IP address in JSON format.
 You can view sample output here: https://internetdb.shodan.io/8.8.8.8.